 The holiday and Christmas season is upon us and Northern California is filled with a plethora of family-friendly activities.
-Whether you’re soaring with Santa above San Francisco in the world’s largest airship, waving at surfing Santa from the shores of Capitola, or meandering through historic Christmas Villages draped in holiday lights, Northern California offers something for everyone.
-Here are our best holiday and Christmas events in Northern California.
+Whether you’re soaring with Santa above San Francisco in the world’s largest airship, waving at surfing Santa from the shores of Capitola, or meandering through the historic Christmas Villages of Nevada City, Northern California offers something for everyone.
+Here are our favorite holiday and Christmas events for NorCal families this holiday season.

 Ride the Rails with Santa